chhavisharma123/C-DPSSG-CDC2023/README.md

 -> Saddle point solution files if interested in plotting the gap between the algorithm iterates and saddle point solution
 ### How to run the code?

--> Simply run the command python filename.py in terminal
+-> In terminal, run the command python filename.py